mikhailBorodastov/nuxt-test/README.md

 ## Project description

-This is a basic test of Nuxt in combination with tailwindcss.
+This is a Nuxt ecommerce website, built in combination with tailwindcss

 ## Setup